feirydraco/microservices-setup-/README.md

 	The Kong Ingress Controller will be running on `${PROXY_IP}:${HTTP_PORT}`

 # Deployement of an example function
 The following steps show how to create a sample python function and deploy it on kubeless.
-It also shows how to add and access it using Kong.

 1. Create a sample function you need to be deployed.
 Let's take an example `test.py`.